 These federal protections are important as states can enforce varying degrees of protections.
 This is why gaining federal protection on the Endangered Species List is so crucial for threatened wildlife.

 As our own species continues to expand, the interactions between people and wildlife will only continue to intensify.
 In most cases, wildlife will be on the losing end, whether it’s from pollution, deforestation, increased traffic, fishing, hunting, or trapping.
-This is why increased protections from both state and federal levels, making efforts to reduce our own impacts on the planet, as well as increasing education about wildlife conservation will all become increasingly important.
+This is why increased protections from both state and federal levels, making efforts to reduce our own impacts on the planet, as well as increasing education about wildlife conservation, will become increasingly important.

 What can individuals do to help wildlife?